German Classes in London | Evening & Weekend German Courses with Only 5 Students

 Please note that, due to COVID-19, all our classes are held remotely via zoom until further notice.
 The app is free of charge to our clients.
 Just contact me if you have any questions.

 A1.1 (Absolute beginner)

-Thursdays 7.55-9.25am NEW Intensive German Course in Bank (two spots left; taught by Jens.
+Thursdays 7.30-9pm NEW Intensive German Course (start date 9th of July: taught by my colleague Andreas who also teaches at the Goethe-Institut in Hamburg.
 Sign up now as spaces are limited to five students per class)